 An optional extra is that once your Google Places listing has been confirmed you can add a snippet of the map to your contact / find us page.
 This not only makes it easier for potential customers to see where you’re based but also gives an extra indicator to the search engines that you are who you say you are.
 I haven’t seen any proof that this makes a difference to rankings but it certainly won’t do you any harm!

 All we’re really talking about here is links to your site.
-Each link, as long as it’s from what Google would see as a reliable source, is like a vote and as a general rule the more votes you have, the higher the page your likely to rank.
+Each link, as long as it’s from what Google would see as a reliable source, is like a vote and as a general rule the more votes you have, the higher the page you’re likely to rank.

-For this example we’re going to concentrate on getting links from local directories – places that allow you to list your business with all of your contact information.
+For this example, we’re going to concentrate on getting links from local directories – places that allow you to list your business with all of your contact information.
 Sense of these are free, while others charge.
 Expensive doesn’t always mean better, so I would personally start with the cheaper options and work your way up to the more expensive ones depending on your budget.

 Remember to add your details in exactly the same format as your Google Places listing, and be sure to keep an eye out for any verification emails and phone calls.
-This is a fairly mundane task so doing a little bit here and there is the way to go, and helps to make sure that you don’t appear to be spamming when all of a sudden you start getting lots and lots of links from different sites.
+This is a fairly mundane task so doing a little bit here and there is the way to go and helps to make sure that you don’t appear to be spamming when all of a sudden you start getting lots and lots of links from different sites.

 Pro Tip: A great resource to help find local citation sources is Whitespark.
 Seriously, give it a go – you won’t be disappointed (and in case you’re wondering, I’m not affiliated with these guys in any way, shape or form).